Mishieck/parawait/docs/quick-start.md

     {
       id: 1,
       author: 1,
-      title: "About AwaitAll",
+      title: "About Parawait",
-      description: `A JavaScript library for achieving concurrency and parallelism using promises.`,
+      description: `A JavaScript library for achieving concurrency and parallelism using all.`,
       tags: [
         "acom",
         "about",